sukovanej/effect-http/readme.md

 into the api in the type-safe manner while preserving group names for each endpoint.

-This enables separability of concers for big APIs and provides information for generation of tags for the OpenApi specification.
+This enables separability of concers for big APIs and provides information for generation of tags for the OpenAPI specification.

 ```typescript
 import * as Http from "effect-http";